Ronakvijayvergia/tesla-supercharger-optimizer/README.md

 # Tesla Supercharger Network Optimizer — India

-Interactive dashboard for the **facility location problem** applied to Tesla's Supercharger network rollout across India.
+Interactive dashboard for the **facility location problem** applied to Tesla's Supercharger network rollout across India. ( If ever Tesla decides to roll-out)

 **Two components **
 - **`index.html`** — Browser-based dashboard with a **greedy heuristic** for real-time interactivity